LXanii/GD-Optimizer/README.md

 # This is the Dev build.

-This is mainly used for people to help test the new versions.
+This is used for public testing of new versions.
+If you find any issues contact me anywhere ASAP.

 # Changelog